ArturMalkov/avito_backend_2022_account_balance_microservice_golang_version/README.md

 - Database: PostgreSQL

 **P.S.
-Work still in progress - please see my finalized solution written in Python**
+Work still in progress (work was mainly done on trains from Rome to Florence, from Florence to Venice and from Venice to Milan :sweat_smile:) - please see my finalized solution written in Python**